uboslinux/ubos-website/content/docs/developers/app-howto.md

 ---
-title: How to make an App available on UBOS
+title: "How to make an App available on UBOS: Overview"
 weight: 10
 ---